What Scuba Diving Panama ACTUALLY Looks Like

 So it seems that the dive is technically possible, but I’m not sure getting a permit nor diving with crocodiles is something people are regularly doing.

-Join my scuba diving community.
+I'm inviting you to Dive Club, my global scuba diving community.

-See you inside!
+See you there!

 ABOUT THE AUTHOR